atharva-keny-0812/AADLtoPiCalculus/README.md

 end FlightControlSystem;
 ```
-## The full π-calculus Code Generated in MWB Format
+## B. The full π-calculus Code Generated in MWB Format

 Some textual representations of the π-calculus are adapted in MWB as follows: the restriction ν as ^, the output action x̄ as 'x, the internal action τ as t and each process identifier expression in the MWB will start with the keyword *agent* which means process.
 We can import the generated π-calculus specification using the command *input file.pi*, or type the agent declarations manually.
 The command *env* can be used to print all the current agent declarations of an uploaded specification.
 Another thing, all the processes of the π-calculus in MWB must be closed, which means contain all the free names, so do not be surprised when you find them repeated in the processes' declarations.